 You and your employer are both responsible for keeping your workplace safe.
-But, the law says that you have different responsibilities based on your roles.
+But the law says that you have different responsibilities based on your roles.

-As a worker, you must:
+And you must:

 - not do anything that could hurt another worker

 - act in a safe and responsible way around dangerous equipment, materials, or situations